 We’ve made a Glitch button to make it super easy for folks to see who contributed to the project, and move between your app and its code.
 So, if it’s appropriate to the design of your app feel free to include that too.

 Putting a “Remix on Glitch” button on your project’s page makes it super simple for others to get started using Glitch!
 Click the “Share” button and then click “Share Buttons” at the bottom of the menu.
 There, you’ll find code which can be added anywhere; like including it in your docs.

-Occasionally, we feature projects on the Glitch homepage or on the Glitch blog.
-In order to be eligible to be featured, there are a few requirements:
+Occasionally, we feature projects on the Glitch Blog.
+In order to be featured, there are a few requirements:

 - The content of the app should be appropriate for all ages to view.

 - There shouldn't be any auto-playing audio, and audio that can't be turned off easily.